-For instance, it has been suggested that lonely individuals allocate their attention faster toward threatening social stimuli, anticipate rejection more often, and exhibit negative attribution styles.[11]
-Eventually, even positive social interactions might fail to alleviate feelings of loneliness, as lonely individuals show reduced positive ratings of social encounters and attenuated reward-associated brain activity in response to positive social stimuli.[12,13] Importantly, however, while the detrimental impact of loneliness on social interactions is well established and theoretical frameworks point to negative biases and selfish behavior as putative mediators, the neurobiological mechanisms that hinder the formation of new, positive relationships and thus the alleviation of loneliness are still elusive.
+From an evolutionary perspective, loneliness may have evolved to motivate the formation of new social relationships, in the same way as hunger induces scavenging.^[6,7] However, when the connection with other individuals fails, loneliness impairs inflammatory and immune responses^[8] and promotes a phenotypic hypersensitivity to social threats and self-centered behavior,^[7,9] The perception of the social environment as threatening may lead to various negative biases in loneliness.
+For instance, it has been suggested that lonely individuals allocate their attention faster towards threatening social stimuli, anticipate rejection more often, and exhibit negative attribution styles.^[9] Eventually, even positive social interactions might fail to alleviate feelings of loneliness, as lonely individuals show reduced positive ratings of social encounters and attenuated reward-associated brain activity in response to positive social stimuli.^[10,11] Importantly, however, while the detrimental impact of loneliness on social interactions is well established and theoretical frameworks point to negative biases and selfish behavior as putative mediators, the neurobiological mechanisms that hinder the formation of new, positive relationships and thus the alleviation of loneliness are still elusive.